Section J - Students

 - Falsification of any section of an Open Enrollment/Magnet School Application will nullify the application.

 - Parents who are moving to a new, known address the following year may use that address as their home address in the application.
 Military personnel may use the general DMAFB address or their place of employment as their home address until they are assigned or acquire a residence.

-- All applications must be submitted to School Community Services via email, U.S. Mail or school mail during the Priority Window to be included in the first lottery.
+- All applications must be submitted to Student Placement and Enrollment via email, U.S. Mail or school mail during the Priority Window to be included in the first lottery.

 - Applications may be submitted to schools.
-Schools receiving applications must date-stamp the application, provide a copy to the parent/guardian and forward the application to School Community Services within 24 hours.
+Schools receiving applications must date-stamp the application, provide a copy to the parent/guardian and forward the application to Student Placement and Enrollment within 24 hours.

 - Applicants are selected by priority as described in Policy JFB and JFB-R4.

 - Applications received after the deadline will be placed in subsequent lottery pools.

 - Receipt of an application does not indicate admission.